-Gina Din-Kariuki, Kenya, Founder and Executive Chair of the Gina Din Group
+Gina Din-Kariuki, Kenyan entrepreneur and founder of the Gina Din Group

 In 19 years, Gina Din-Kariuki has morphed from being a public relations guru, to an award-winning social entrepreneur.
 He is an honorary UNFPA ambassador and Red Cross goodwill ambassador.
 As the founder and executive chair of the Gina Din Group, she has served as a strategic advisor to Safaricom.
 Currently she is assisting Kenya’s central bank with its re-branding.
 At her pinnacle of achievement, what’s next?
 “Where I am, it is much more about impact and significance,” she says.
 “I spend a lot of time, building young women entrepreneurs across the continent.
 I want to be the woman that I didn’t have when I was starting my business,” she says.